gauravmm/diderot-course/README.md

 # Simple Diderot Project

-This is a simple projectg scaffold for TAs hoping to use Diderot effectively.
+This is a simple project scaffold for TAs hoping to use Diderot effectively.
 You need a modern version of Linux (Ubuntu/Windows Subsystem for Linux/Vagrant suggested), or possibly Mac OSX to use this.

 In this course management repository, IPython notebooks are the preferred format for course hand-outs, hand-ins, and notes.
 I strongly recommend you use notebooks with this -- we provide these features:

 - **Automatic handout packaging.**: you write a single handout including prose, empty function stubs, student-side tests, and reference implementations.
 From that, we:
-  - Configure the handin autograder to only allow package imports for the Python standard library and everything in `requirements.txt`.
+  - Configure the autograder to only allow package imports for the Python standard library and everything in `requirements.txt` (on a per-handin basis).
   - Test your autograder and reference implementation to make sure they agree.
   - Provide students with the testing framework to check their handouts before submission.
 (This greatly reduces submission attempts.)
   - Package and upload the handout and autograder to Diderot Code Labs.